Mips2648/docs-translations/README.md

 ## Expected Structure

-By default, the documentation root is `docs`:
+By default, the documentation root is `docs` for a single-root use case (typical use case of a single plugin):

 ```text
 docs/